hotdaamn/asuswrt-merlin-wiki/How-to-Direct-Traffic-over-VPN-and-Drop-connections-if-VPN-goes-down.md

 STEP G:

+Please read Final Notes before copying scripts to the router.

 You are now ready to copy the scripts you created to the router:

 1. Download [winSCP](http://winscp.net/eng/download.php#download2)
 2. Install WinSCP then start it up.